Odd visitor to supermarket carpark keeps shoppers guessing

 However, Ecuyer is convinced the bird is an “amazing example” of an oddity of nature affected by a rare genetic trait that affects feather colouration - in this case producing a smooth transition of yellowy-brown hues.

-The Department of Conservation lists the status of red-billed gulls as “at risk- declining”.
-Although the birds are commonly seen in coastal areas, there are less than 100,000 of them remaining.
-Their numbers are expected to fall by 50 - 70 per cent in the next 30 years.
+The Department of Conservation lists the status of red-billed gulls as “at risk - declining”.
+Although the birds are commonly seen in coastal areas, there are fewer than 100,000 of them remaining.
+Their numbers are expected to fall by 50 to 70 per cent in the next 30 years.

 Sarah Curtis is a news reporter for the Northern Advocate, focusing on a wide range of issues.
 She has nearly 20 years’ experience in journalism, much of which she spent court reporting.
 She is passionate about covering stories that make a difference.